 The plan as presented to Kennedy was relatively simple.
 A squadron of US bombers, painted and disguised as Cuban aircraft, would bomb Cuba’s airfields.
 A landing force of 1,400 men would arrive at the Cuban city of Trinidad, where Castro was unpopular.

 With air cover for the landing troops, the men would create a stronghold and begin moving inland, soliciting support from anti-Castro locals to strengthen the invading force as it went.
 Supplies would arrive by ship and the force would, hopefully, oust Castro.

-If things went badly, the fighting force would flee to the Escambray Mountains, where there was an existing anti-Castro resistance movement.
-There they would regroup and take part in a smaller resistance movement that might over time hobble Castro.
+If things went badly, the fighting force would flee to the Escambray Mountains.
+There, an anti-Castro resistance movement had its home.
+They would regroup and take part in a smaller resistance movement that might, over time, hobble Castro.

 The Joint Chiefs’ review of the plan was quite critical.
 The logistical planning was inadequate.
 There was no bridge-building equipment called for, no lighting for night operations, inadequate men and equipment to handle heavy loads and very few men trained in amphibious assault.

 Without a massive show of support from the residents of Trinidad, the invasion would sputter.
 Even moderate resistance would cripple the landing.
-And, the review noted, the attack, given its size, would not likely be a surprise.
+And, the review noted, the attack, given its size, would not likely surprise anyone.

 Weeks before the assault, planned for April of 1961, a rework was called for.
-It was critical that the attack not be seen as an American enterprise.
-It should be lower profile, so that journalists would be slow to witness it.
-That meant Trinidad, as a target, was out.
+The attack could not be seen as an American enterprise.
+It needed a lower profile, so journalists would only slowly witness it.
+That meant the elimination of Trinidad as a target.

 The CIA scrambled to find a new target.
-The remote and lightly populated Bay of Pigs was chosen.
+They chose the remote and lightly populated Bay of Pigs.
 The bay was unprotected and could be attacked, but the change undermined a number of elements of the original plan.